garrandall/popular-music-data/tracks/hurt-so-bad-linda-ronstadt.md

 Don't make it hurt so bad
 I'm begging you please

-Oh-oh-oh-oh-oh, ooooooooh
+Oh-oh-oh-oh-oh, oh
-Oh-oh-oh, oh-oh-oh, oooooooh
+Oh-oh-oh, oh-oh-oh, oh
 Come back it hurts so bad
 Come back it hurts so bad
 I'm begging you please